bannsec/revenge/docs/overview/plugins/decompiler/index.rst

 :class:`~revenge.plugins.decompiler.Decompiled`, which in turn must have 0 or more populated :class:`~revenge.plugins.decompiler.DecompiledItem` instances.

-Will soon have a way to register the decompiler directly...
+On initialization of your decompiler, if it's valid for the current configuration, register it as an option with ``process.decompiler._register_decompiler``.

+The priority is mostly a way to select from multiple competing decompilers.
+The higher the number the higher priority.